Is a Healthcare Career For You?

 Non-patient care careers include those who work in the support services of a healthcare facility, such as housekeeping, maintenance, and security.
 These professionals keep the healthcare facility clean and safe.

 Security guards protect the patients, staff, and visitors at a healthcare facility.
 Patients and staff are in vulnerable positions, so it is vital to have security guards to protect them.
 Housekeeping staff clean the patient rooms, hallways, and common areas like waiting rooms, and bathrooms.
 They also disinfect surfaces to prevent the spread of germs.
 Maintenance staff repair and maintain the equipment in a healthcare facility.
 They also make sure that the building is up to code.
 The last thing anyone needs is to have the hospital or clinic fall apart.
+These aren’t the only types of non-patient care either.

 Pros and Cons of a Healthcare Career